seancorfield/honeysql/doc/clause-reference.md

 ```

 PostgreSQL does not support `IF NOT EXISTS` on `CREATE VIEW` (it supports it on
-`CREATE MATERIALIZED VIEW`!) so HoneySQL also has `:create-or-replace-view`
+`CREATE MATERIALIZED VIEW`!) so, as of 2.4.1066, HoneySQL also has
-for this case:
+`:create-or-replace-view` for this case:

 ```clojure
 user=> (sql/format {:create-or-replace-view [:products]